 Gift giving is a traditional practice in most families.
 On special occasions throughout the year, and especially during the holiday season, children are faced with gift-giving decisions that will shape their lifelong values about giving.

 If we look beyond the external act of giving gifts, research in child development tells us something important about what happens in children’s internal worlds when they give to others.
 The gift-giving process helps shape their identities.
+For example, if you give them squishies for fighting, they will fight when they grow up.
+Mindful gift-giving is indeed very important.

 What are you doing to help your children and teens find meaning through their gift-giving experiences?
 How does gift giving support your family values?
 These are great questions to discuss as a family!